 Shop at Local Markets

-Road Town markets sell spices, crafts, art, and handmade goods.
+Markets in Road Town sell spices, crafts, art, and handmade goods.
 They are close to the pier, and moreover, they provide a fun way to support local artisans.

-Tortola is surrounded by calm, bright turquoise water, so water activities are a major part of any visit.
+The island is surrounded by calm, bright turquoise water, so water activities are a major part of any visit.
 Many tours leave close to the cruise port, and most trips run only a few hours.
-Moreover, the sea conditions are usually gentle, which makes these activities great for beginners and families.
+Moreover, sea conditions are usually gentle, which makes these activities great for beginners and families.

 Snorkeling at Norman Island